 Accessibility for Ontarians with Disabilities Act (“AODA”) Deadlines:

-By December 31, 2020: organizations with 20 or more employees in Ontario must file an Accessibility Compliance Report.
+By June 30, 2021: Organizations with 20 or more employees in Ontario must file an Accessibility Compliance Report.
 Employers can access the form for the Report and additional information on the Government of Ontario website.
-Smaller organizations, between 20 and 50 employees, are only required to finish an accessibility report to the accessibility standards for customer.
+Smaller organizations, who have between 20 and 50 employees, are only required to finish an accessibility report to the accessibility standards for customer service.

-By January 1, 2021: the deadline by which organizations with 50 or more employees in Ontario must make website and web content accessible to the WCAG 2.0 standard.
+By June 30, 2021: Organizations with 50 or more employees in Ontario must make website and web content accessible to the WCAG 2.0 standard.

 Ontario employers have a legal obligation to perform:

-Although not legally mandatory, employers can benefit from other policies like privacy, intoxicants (including cannabis, as well as alcohol), human rights, and accommodation.
+Although not legally mandatory, employers can benefit from other policies, such as privacy, intoxicants (including cannabis, as well as alcohol), human rights, and accommodation.

 Need help staying compliant with your provincial legislation?